By Ben A. Neiburger, Attorney, Generation Law

 One of the bills we were most excited to work on was a change to the financial power of attorney statute (see I. Power of Attorney, SB 3421 below).
 This is something I have worked on for two years, negotiating with 10 different lobbyists and the amazing sponsors in the Senate, former Senator Ann Gillespie and Senate President, Don Harmon.
 This law passed both the Illinois House and Senate on May 22, 2024.
 The Governor signed this bill on August 9, 2024.

-In addition to the POA/SB 3421, below we are also including other highlights from of our 2024 legislative session, where the main focus was on providing healthcare for the most vulnerable and making healthcare more accessible through substantial insurance reforms.
+In addition to the POA/SB 3421, below we are also including other highlights from our 2024 legislative session, where the main focus was on providing healthcare for the most vulnerable and making healthcare more accessible through substantial insurance reforms.

 I. Power of Attorney (SB 3421)